Parish answers should be easier to find.

 Bringing parish sources together.

 AskMyParish works from the sources a parish is already maintaining, without asking staff to adopt a new publishing process.
-It brings together bulletins today, and soon websites, newsletters, and homilies, so people can ask direct questions from the life a parish is already sharing.
+It brings together bulletins today, with newsletters, social media, homilies, and Mass announcements in beta, and parish websites coming soon, so people can ask direct questions from the life a parish is already sharing.

 Bulletins